Annemarie Twigge in conversation with

-The Ongoing Conversation #5, is part five of The Ongoing Conversation, a long term collaboration between students of the MA Artistic Research of the Royal Academy of Art The Hague and 1646, which for the first time will take place with the first year students of the program.
+The Ongoing Conversation #5, is part five of The Ongoing Conversation, a long term collaboration between students of the MA Artistic Research of the Royal Academy of Art The Hague and 1646, which for the first time took place with the first year students of the program.

 image: Untitled, 2017

 Arthur Cordier (Leuven, 1993) obtained his Bachelor in Fine Art in Urban Space at the ENSAV la Cambre in Brussels before moving to The Hague.
 His work strongly reflects on the economical uses made of public space: in particular advertisement and its displays, its structures as well as their inherent consumerist logics.
 More recently he has started to investigate the obsolescence advertisement contains, in other words how the forms of decay are present in our consumption and promotional systems.
 From public space, his work now tends towards the exploration of the economy behind leisure and domestic space.

 His practice should be described through the topics present in his practice rather than through a particular medium.
 Nevertheless his works are mainly sculptures, installations, video works and site-specific interventions.
 His recent works include ‘To the attention of Anish Kapoor’ a speculative proposal sent to the artist’s studio in London, or ‘Markten’ who has been shown during Sofia Underground 2018 at the Sofia Arsenal – Museum for Contemporary Art in Bulgaria.
 More recently ’FREE COFFEE’ embodied the artist as the freelance of his own practice through distributing free coffee on the street.

 He is co-initiator of The Balcony, newly-opened vitrine-exhibition space in The Hague.